nextgis/docs_ng/source/docs_ngconnect/source/ngconnect.rst

 - Vector layer – vector layer with its style will be imported into Web GIS.
 Style can be added directly on web map.
 - Raster layer – raster layer with a default style will be created in Web GIS.
 Style can be added directly on web map.
-- Current project - All layers for which option “Import selected layer(s)” is available will be added to Web GIS, as well as all groups with retained hierarchy from QGIS Layers Panel.
+- Upload all - All layers for which option “Import selected layer(s)” is available will be added to Web GIS, as well as all groups with retained hierarchy from QGIS Layers Panel.
 Also web map will be created and all imported layers will be added to it retaining hierarchy and visibility of QGIS Layers Panel.
 While importing a project you need to specify the name of the new resource group which will be created in Web GIS.
 This group will hold all resources imported along with a project.
 Upon project import created web map will be opened automatically if corresponding option is selected in plugin settings.
+- Update layer style - Web GIS will update the style of the layer, similar to the style of the selected layer in QGIS.
+Add new style to layer - Web GIS will add a new style to the layer, similar to the selected layer in QGIS.

 Imported resources will be added to a group selected in NextGIS Connect panel.
 If other type of resources but a group is selected, import will be performed to a closest parent group to selected resource.
 If no resource is selected, import will be performed to the root directory.